 2. Please provide a short summary of your project.
 If your application is successful, this will be used on our website and for promotional purposes.
 Maximum character count: 450 (Approximately 75 words).

 3. Please provide details of the intended start date of your project (dd/mm/yy).
-Please note, ideally, we are looking for projects which can start in January 2025 and be completed within 12 months.
+Please note, ideally, we are looking for projects which can start no later than March 2026 and be completed within 12 months.

 4. Please select the category that your project focuses on.
-Please select one answer only (Waste Reduction and circular economy, Climate education focused on sustainable lifestyles, Sustainable food and tackling food waste.
+Please select one answer only (Waste Reduction and Circular Economy – Fashion, Textiles or Plastics, Education on Sustainable Lifestyles through Key Life Skills, Sustainable Food and Tackling Food Waste)

 6. Please tell us the amount of grant you are requesting (Please insert an amount up to £2,000).